-4 Strategies to Find Instagram Influencers Best Suited for Your Business
+4 Strategies To Find Instagram Influencers Best Suited For Your Business

 Though relevant, using these keywords to look up influencers will be a waste of time.

-For example, if you start your search with #organic, you will have to go through more than 33,00,000 posts.
+For example, if you start your search with #organic, you will have to go through more than 54 million posts.

 But, as you dig deeper into long-tail (or low density) hashtags, the number of posts also goes down.
-In this case, #organicfoods has 162,771 posts, #organicfoodstore has 2,386 posts, while #organicfoodchicago has only 17 posts.

 Both #organicfoods and #organicfoodstore will provide you will more accurate search results. #organicfoodchicago has too few posts to be considered for influencer search.

-Use Keywords That Describe Your Brand or Target Audience
+Use Keywords That Describe Your Brand Or Target Audience

 You can also start your search with keywords that describe your brand or target audience.
 Focus on tags with a substantial number of posts to find influencers.